MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

 <!-- ====================================================================== -->
-## Updating an extension
+## Locally updating an extension

-To update a sideloaded extension:
+To update an extension that's been installed locally (sideloaded) in your browser:

 1. Make any required changes to the extension.